Nejjari001/-hello-rails-react/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
+- I would like to thank [Microverse](https://www.microverse.org/) for inspiring this project

-We would like to thank [Microverse](https://www.microverse.org/) for inspiring this project
+- I would like to appreciate [Render](https://render.com) for the plateform to deploy the API

 <p align="right">(<a href="#readme-top">back to top</a>)</p>